malachig/immuno_gcp_wdl_rcrf/ExternalVariantsPvacSeq.md

 ### Step 7.
 Adding DNA and RNA count/VAF data to the VCF

 docker: "mgibio/bam_readcount_helper-cwl:1.1.1"
+docker:  "griffithlab/vatools:4.1.0"

 The following assumes the VCF does not contain multi-allelic sites.
-If it does refer to the following docs.
+If it does, refer to the following docs.

 https://pvactools.readthedocs.io/en/latest/pvacseq/input_file_prep/readcounts.html